victoris93/PCBS_Women_vs_Men_Maltitasking/README.md

 ![Figure 4.](readme_figures/stimulus_example.png)

 *Figure 4.
-The filling task: one of the eight stimuli named "filling_diamond_3_circles.png".
-The subject is instructed to report the number of circles within the frame and ignore its shape.*
+The shape task: one of the eight stimuli named "shape_diamond_3_circles.png".
+The subject is instructed to report the shape of the frame and ignore the circles within.*

 ### Experiment 1
 The experimental procedure follows the one outlined in Stoet, O’Connor, Conner, & Laws (2013).  `experiment_1.py` launches the expermient.